6674918c348c92a1966fbc86 space hero - Little Bytes Pediatric Dentistry

 Space maintainers act like a replacement for the baby tooth that was lost prematurely and remain in place until the adult teeth grow in.
 Children with space maintainers must practice routine brushing and visit the dentist regularly.

 Space maintainers do not cause any pain or discomfort.
-If your child does experience pain, there could be an issue in your child's mouth that must be addressed by our pediatric dental team.
+If your child does experience pain, there could be an issue in your child’s mouth that must be addressed by Dr. Michelle and our pediatric dental team.

 The best way to care for a space maintainer is to avoid sticky foods and chewing gum.
 Your child should not push on the device with their tongue or fingers.
-Keep the appliance clean with routine brushing and flossing at home and continue going to preventative dental appointments.
+Keep the appliance clean with routine brushing and flossing at home and continue going to preventative dental appointments in Palo Alto.

 Get in Touch